 Advanced Placement Tests: These tests are designed for strong students who have completed college-level work in high school.
 AP's are given in specific subject areas and are used in determining whether or not a student may gain advanced standing in college.
-CAL requires all students who take AP classes to take the AP exam at the end of the year.
+If you think that you may be interested in AP testing, see your guidance counselor.